 The billionaire’s fortune is estimated at around $120 billion.
 However, some of his best-known routines are not very reminiscent of such a wealthy figure.

 For example, he famously buys jeans and T-shirts of the same type, color, and brand.
-He doesn’t have to think about what he wears every morning, forcing herself to wear the same outfit every time.
+He doesn’t have to think about what he wears every morning, forcing himself to wear the same outfit every time.

 It should be noted that, on a personal level, Mark Zuckerberg has always been quite secretive about his investments and personal purchases.